ericconstantinides/muddlingthroughcode.com/content/posts/css-breakout.md

 * `media-queries`

 I have 2 `container` widths that I use.
 The first one is a `site-container` which is the outer limits to my content.
 The other one I use I call a `body-container`.
 I use `body container` for blogs content because it's easier to read skinnier pages.

+Putting it all together took a lot of figuring things out and a lot of trial and error.

+There are 2 parts to getting this to work: The first part is to push the left margin into the center of the page.
+The second part is to pull it back.

+* viewport
+*